 Between the small class sizes (our ratio 16:1), carefully crafted curriculum, dedicated faculty and research and internship opportunities, you will be well prepared for a job upon graduation or continued studies at the graduate level.

-As a CHE student, you will learn how to design, implement and assess health interventions to improve health, safety and quality of life people in your community.
+As a Public Health and Community Health Education student, you will learn how to design, implement and assess health interventions to improve health, safety and quality of life people in your community.
 You will acquire the rudimentary statistical and epidemiological skills to assess health pattern and trends, design and evaluate the efficacy of health communication campaigns and promote social justice using social and behavioral framework.

-MCLA’s Community Health Education program will prepare you for a variety of roles within the high-growth public health education field, including:
+MCLA’s Public Health and Community Health Education program will prepare you for a variety of roles within the high-growth public health education field, including:

 According to the U.S. Bureau of Labor Statistics, community health educators are employed at a variety of settings, such as: